Applying for your SPEA Abroad experience is easy. Just follow our guidelines below to make sure you don't miss any important steps.

 Semester Exchanges require a paper application, which must be completed and returned to the SPEA International Office in SPEA 201.

-Graduate students wishing to apply for one of our two Dual Degree programs must apply for the master's program at each university.
-For more information on the application process, visit the SPEA Master's Program Office in SPEA 260.
+Graduate students wishing to apply for one of our Dual Degree programs must apply for the master's program at each university.
+For more information on the application process, visit the SPEA Master's Program Office in A300 in the O'Neill Center.

 - Step 5: Return required paperwork to the SPEA International Office

-Once you have submitted your SPEA Abroad application, we will notify you of any additional documents you must complete and return to our office in SPEA 201.
+Once you have submitted your SPEA Abroad application, we will notify you of any additional documents you must complete and return to our office.
 We will not render a decision on your application until all required paperwork has been turned in.
 Make sure to pay attention to all deadlines for submission of the required documents.